matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 ::: warning

-Please note that in the new `0.13.0` SDK the API layer operates with gas.
-The ergs concept is used by VM only.
+Please note that with system update released in Feb 2023, the ergs concept is only used by the VM and the SDK (version `0.13.0` and above) and API layer operates with gas.
+Find [more information in the changelog](../troubleshooting/changelog.md#system-update-v13-feb-8th-2023)

 :::